Phylum Mollusca: Soft-Bodied Animals & Key Classes | NGSS High School Biology

 4. Tools and Decoration

-- Calcium Source: Crushed mollusk shells are often used as a calcium supplement in animal feed and soil fertilizers.
+- Crushed mollusc shells are often used as a calcium supplement in animal feed and soil fertilizers.
+Hence they are resource of calcium source.

 Test Paper 1: Foundations of Mollusca (Grade 10 Level)